cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_fair_astro.md

 <!--  ----------------------------------------- -->
 ## Next chapters

-In the next chapters, you will learn how to prepare your data before submitting them to VizieR, and ultimately how to search your data using the EOSC tools.
+In the next chapters, you will learn what are the different submission routes (depending on your journal) and then how to prepare and submit your data to VizieR.
+Ultimately you will see how to search your data using the EOSC tools.